willis-richard/connect4/README.md

 # Notes
 I differ from Deepmind's paper in the following ways:
-* My training is offline, it runs after a cycle of training games.
+* My training is synchronous, it runs after a generation of training games.
 All the games from the previous max (20, gen/2) generations are used.
 * I 'cheat' and augment my training data with positions reflected in the vertical axis, using the symmetrical nature of connect4.
-* I don't use parallel MCTS, relying instead on parallelising the gameplay.
+* I don't use parallel MCTS, relying instead on parallelising the game playing.
 * I select moves based upon value, rather than visit count.
 ** During the exploration moves at the start, I select proportional to the squared value of possible moves, rather than softmax of visit counts.
-* Lots of parameters are different from their suggested values (it is a different game afterall).
+* Lots of parameters are different from their suggested values (it is a different game after all).

 User vs AI gameplay has not been optimised in any way; the point of this project is the training process.
 This functionality has been included for fun.